 Call us today on 1300 766 537 or visit https://cruiseexpress.com.au/cruise-…/oceania-regatta-local/

 …in addition to seeing the Northern Lights!

-Aside from being voted the happiest country in the world in 2017, Norway is a true winter wonderland and one of the hottest destinations for Australians right now.
+Aside from being voted the happiest country in the world in 2017, Norway is a true Winter wonderland and one of the hottest destinations for Australians to visit.